gmum/toolkit/pytorch_project_template/README.md

  * Trainers are command line tools with a consistent interface
  * Consistent way of saving results, logs, etc
  * Generic high-quality training loop
+    - Resumable
+    - Results can be visualized using TensorBoard

 ## Command line interface